-In connection with the corporate conversion, all outstanding Common Units, other than Common Units issued as Profits Interests, and Preferred Units of Electrocore, LLC will be converted into our common stock on a one-for-one basis.
-In addition, we expect to issue shares of our common stock to the holders of our Series A Preferred Units to satisfy approximately \$3.6 million of accrued and unpaid preferred return on such units.
-Additionally, in connection with the corporate conversion, our Profits Interests will be converted into (i) shares of our common stock, and (ii) with respect to Profits Interests that are held by our current employees and consultants at the time of the conversion, options to purchase our common stock.
-The number of shares of common stock and the number of options to be issued to each such holder of Profits Interests will be determined based upon the appreciation in our value after the date of grant of the applicable Profits Interests through the completion of this offering.
+Immediately prior to the corporate conversion, all outstanding Preferred Units of Electrocore, LLC will first be converted into our Common Units on a one-for-one basis and thereafter in connection with the corporate conversion all Common Units, other than Common Units issued as Profits Interests, will be converted into common stock on a one share of common stock for every 18 Unit basis.
+In addition, we will issue 241,939 shares of our common stock to the holders of our Series A Preferred Units to satisfy approximately \$3.6 million of accrued and unpaid preferred return on such units.
+Additionally, in connection with the corporate conversion, our Profits Interests will be converted into (i) 1,345,230 shares of our common stock, and (ii) with respect to Profits Interests that are held by our current employees and consultants at the time of the conversion, options to purchase 2,146,039 shares of our common stock.
+The number of shares of common stock and the number of options to be issued to each such holder of Profits Interests has been determined based upon the appreciation in our value after the date of grant of the applicable Profits Interests through the completion of this offering.
 The exercise price of these options will be equal to the initial public offering price.
 Following the corporate conversion, the vesting provisions applicable to the Profits Interests as in effect prior to the corporate conversion will apply, in substantially the same manner, to the shares of common stock and options issued in respect of such Profits Interests in the corporate conversion.